 Light, hand-rolled, natural, or herbal cigarettes

 Some people believe that “light” and “low-tar” cigarettes have lower health risks.
-But studies have shown that the risk of serious health effects is not lower in light or low-tar cigarettes.
-Because of this, the FDA has banned use of the terms “light,” “mild,” and “low” in any cigarette sales unless the FDA specifically allows it − and so far, it hasn’t.
+But studies show that people who smoke these types of cigarettes have the same risk of serious health effects as people who smoke regular cigarettes.
+Because of this, the FDA has banned use of the terms “light,” “mild,” and “low” for any cigarette product.

 Hand-rolled cigarettes are no safer than commercial brands.
-In fact, people who have always smoked hand-rolled cigarettes have a higher risk of cancers of the larynx (voice box), esophagus (swallowing tube), mouth, and pharynx (throat) when compared with people who smoke machine-made cigarettes.
+In fact, people who have always smoked hand-rolled cigarettes might have a higher risk of cancers of the larynx (voice box), esophagus (swallowing tube), mouth, and pharynx (throat) than people who smoke machine-made cigarettes.

 Menthol cigarettes